From Assistance to Autonomy -- A Researcher Study on the Potential of AI Support for Qualitative Data Analysis: Results

-\paragraph{Codebook Application} Participants described codebook application as one of the most time-consuming tasks.
+\xhdr{Codebook Application} Participants described codebook application as one of the most time-consuming tasks.
 They expressed frustration when adjustments to the codebook were necessary later in the process: ``\textit{When new codes were identified, the codebook had to be updated, and already-coded data had to be revisited to determine if the new code applied.}'' (P15) Nonetheless, nearly half of the participants perceived the process of applying the codebook to the data as satisfying.

-\paragraph{Collaboration} Most participants reported that while collaboration and iterative discussions are essential to their \ac{QDA} process, those can be tedious and frustrating, particularly in cases where multiple interpretations are possible or different backgrounds are present, making it difficult to reach consensus.
-A few participants described onboarding others and initial discussions as cumbersome.

-On the positive side, participants highlighted the value of sharing their thoughts with others and thereby learning to better understand the data.
-These discussions were seen as enriching and helping to refine ideas.

-\paragraph{Tools} Throughout the \ac{QDA} process, participants use a variety of tools, some of which they report having difficulty with.
+\xhdr{Tools} Throughout the \ac{QDA} process, participants use a variety of tools, some of which they report having difficulty with.
 For one participant, managing multiple tools was burdensome, as each tool specialized in different tasks, requiring regular data transfers between them.
 Issues included cumbersome data transfers, file management, import/export limitations, and collaboration features.
 In particular, \textit{MAXQDA}’s complexity overwhelmed some users.

-\paragraph{Lack of Structure and Guidance} Participants with limited \ac{QDA} experience often expressed concerns about the lack of structure and guidance in \ac{QDA}.
+\xhdr{Lack of Structure and Guidance} Participants with limited \ac{QDA} experience often expressed concerns about the lack of structure and guidance in \ac{QDA}.
 They reported feeling uncertain about whether they were conducting the analysis correctly, expressing a need for assistance, such as having a second person review their work.
 This was linked to the perception that coding is subjective and inherently messy, making it difficult to evaluate whether their observations had objective value or were merely personal insights.
+Here, collaboration with other, more experienced researchers was brought up as helpful.